JonasHiltl/AlternativeSheet/README.md

 - Easy to use.
 - Unlimited snap points.
-- A lot of modifierts.
+- A lot of modifiers.
 - Drag can be damped above max/min snap point.

 ## Requirements